Zum Inhalt springen

 3. Select the deleted file from the list of project files (it will be crossed out).

-4. Select Restore file it to reinstate the file.
+4. Select Restore this version to recover the file.

 How to restore an old version of your project

-2. Select the version of the project you'd like to restore.
+2. Select the project version you wish to restore.

-3. Select the three-dot menu (Image of the three dot menu icon used to access History actions) to access the actions Label this version and Download this version.
+3. Select the three-dot menu (Image of the three dot menu icon used to access History actions).

 Overleaf guides